scaleoutsean/awesome-solidfire/README.md

 - speed up workflows by working directly with SolidFire API (Terraform plugin for SolidFire, SolidFire SDKs and CLIs)
 - use an API method that's not (or not yet) exposed through a 3rd party integration (vCenter plugin) or even SolidFire SDK (for example, currently that is the case with Element storage Qos histograms)

-Q: How can I use a feature that is availble but not exposed in a SolidFire SDK or API or CLI?
+Q: How can I use a feature that is available but not exposed in a SolidFire SDK or API or CLI?

 A: PowerShell Tools for SolidFire and all SDKs have a wrapper method (Invoke SF API) that simplifies the use of the API methods for which there is no cmdlet or direct method in an SDK.
 You can also use generic JSON RPC calls which may be a good choice for simple scripts in which you don't intend to use a SolidFire SDK because you don't want to install additional dependencies for simple projects.